 The other day I received an email from somebody inquiring into the hourly attorney fee that is charged.
 They asked if we have student attorneys that we can provide?
 They don’t want to pay too much, and I understand that people are sensitive to attorney fees.
 But there are no such things as student attorneys.
 There are experienced attorneys and inexperienced attorneys.
 They then asked how much for an inexperienced attorney?
 I had to laugh because generally, people don’t hire a doctor or other professional based on inexperience.
 Most people want an experienced professional on their side.

-When it comes to hiring an attorney, here are three fee structures to engage with.
+Regarding hiring an attorney, here are three fee structures to engage with.
 One is a flat fee.
 Attorney flat fees are usually for dealing with matters that are not complex.
-They’re usually more routine matters, such as preparing a simple will or real estate closing.
+They’re usually more routine matters, such as preparing a simple will or a real estate closing.
 Things that don’t require a lot of research and time.
 That’s where a flat fee would come into play.

-The last type of fee that people pay would be the hourly rate and that’s usually the most contentious.
+The last type of fee is the hourly rate and that’s usually the most contentious.
 People are looking for the least expensive hourly rate.
-Well, first of all, the hourly rate is based on the amount of time that an attorney will dedicate towards a case.
+First, the hourly rate is based on the amount of time that an attorney will dedicate towards a case.
 So it’s charged by the hour.
 A portion of the work that’s done will require a portion of the hourly rate.
 The more experienced and successful the attorney is, the higher the hourly rate.
-For less experienced attorneys, you will pay a lower hourly fee.
+Also, you can negotiate the hourly rate with your attorney.